KaspaDonations/KaspaDonations.github.io/README.md

 # Kaspa Donations Made Easy
+A simple HTML and JavaScript-based web page that enables anyone to create a personalized donation page for the Kaspa.
+It automatically generates QR codes for seamless KAS payments, requiring no coding skills—just replace the wallet address to start accepting tips.
+It provides a simple, secure way to receive KAS contributions.

 1) Fork us
 2) Set your repository name to "{yourUsername}.github.io" or get custom domain.
 3) Add your wallets and update links in index.html